You stocked up on yogurt and bought a few containers too many. Now they’re nearing their dates. How long does yogurt

-If some of these questions sound familiar, this article is for you.
-In it, we go through storage, shelf life, and going bad of all kinds of yogurts.
+If these sound familiar, this article is for you.
+In it, we go through storage, shelf life, and going bad of yogurt.

 How To Store Yogurt

 If you plan on using the leftovers within a day, using the aluminum top of the package is usually enough.
 But if you expect the rest to sit in the fridge for a few days, pour the yogurt in a mason jar or a small airtight container.
 This way, it will retain freshness for longer.